aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 # alicloud_cs_kubernetes_node_pool

-This resource will help you to manage node pool in Kubernetes Cluster.
+This resource will help you to manage node pool in Kubernetes Cluster, see [What is kubernetes node pool](https://www.alibabacloud.com/help/en/ack/ack-managed-and-ack-dedicated/developer-reference/api-create-node-pools).

 -> **NOTE:** Available since v1.97.0.